kgwstat/covcomp/README.md

 The syntax is as follows:

 ```
-Compln(Cov, Omega, VectorOfTuning) % for manual choice of truncation parameters used in the algorithm.
+Compln(Cov, Omega, VectorOfTuning) #for manual choice of truncation parameters used in the algorithm.
-ComplnFVE(Cov, Omega, FVE) % for automatic choice of truncation parameters in accordance with the fraction of variance explained (FVE) criterion.
+ComplnFVE(Cov, Omega, FVE) #for automatic choice of truncation parameters in accordance with the fraction of variance explained (FVE) criterion.
 ```

 ## References